DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/doc/rum/advanced_configuration.md

 |                  | `resourceEvent.view.referrer`     | Referrer of the view linked to this action.   |
 |                  | `resourceEvent.view.url`          | URL of the view linked to this resource.      |

-## Set tracking consent (GDPR compliance)
+## Set tracking consent (GDPR & CCPA compliance)

-In order to be compliant with the GDPR regulation, the Flutter RUM SDK requires the tracking consent value at initialization.
+In order to be compliant with data protection and privacy policies, the Flutter RUM SDK requires the tracking consent value at initialization.

 The `trackingConsent` setting can be one of the following values: